ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 busybox-container     docker.io/library/busybox:latest    io.containerd.runc.v2
 ```

-But there is not info about the status, we can see it by reviewing tasks (hope that I will write something about it).
+But there is no info about the status, we can see it by reviewing tasks
 ```bash
 ctr task ls
 ```